needle-mirror/com.unity.entities/Documentation~/components-cleanup-introducing.md

 # Introducing cleanup components

 Cleanup components are like regular components, but when you destroy an entity that contains one, Unity removes all non-cleanup components instead.
 The entity still exists until you remove all cleanup components from it.
 This is useful to tag entities that require cleanup when destroyed.
-For information on how to do this, see [Use cleanup components to perform cleanup](components-cleanup-cleanup.md).
+For information on how to do this, refer to [Use cleanup components](components-cleanup-create.md#perform-cleanup).

 ## Cleanup component lifecycle